smerckel/FastaChar/doc/installation.rst

   py -3 pip -m install fastachar

-which should also install the dependencies *numpy* and *xlwt*.
+which should also install the dependencies numpy and xlwt.

-Alternatively, *Fastachar* can be installed using an MSI file, which can be downloaded from http://cubic-l.science/fastachar.html.
+Alternatively, **Fastachar** can be installed using an MSI file, which can be downloaded from http://cubic-l.science/fastachar.html.